devoxin/SharpLink/README.md

 *Notes:*
 > You don't have to pass a `LavalinkManagerConfig` since Sharplink uses the default config.

 > Set `TotalShards` to the total amount of shards your bot uses.
-If you don't know what the `TotalShards` are for your bot, use `DiscordRestClient#GetRecommendedShardCountAsync()` or set it to `1` if your bot is in less than ~2500 guilds.
+If you don't understand what `TotalShards` is you are probably not sharding your bot and should set this value to `1`.

 > Use only a single instance of `LavaLinkManager`.
 If possible add `LavalinkManager` to your DI (Dependency Injection).